by Marie Valentine, editor

 If you are struggling with deciding what point of view works best, try writing a scene from first person, then rewriting it in third person.
 Which way serves your story more effectively?

-Stay tuned for a deeper dive into third-person point of view in another post.
+Read on for a deeper dive into third-person point of view.

 Marie Valentine is an experienced book editor who can help keep your novel’s point of view consistent.